HumanBrainProject/coallocation-slurm-plugin/README.md

 How-to-use instructions
 =======================
 To use our plugin in a multi-tiered storage cluster, we describe how to install and use our plugin, as follows.
-We have considered two storage tiers called low performance storage (lps) and high performance storage (hps).
+We have considered two storage tiers, called low performance storage (lps) and high performance storage (hps).

 Installation guide
 ------------------
 To install our plugin, the system administrator needs to follow the following steps:
 1. Download the source code of our plugin called `job_submit_all_partitions.c` available in the project repository;
 2. Copy the file in `<slurm_folder>/src/plugin/job_submit/all_partitions` of controller node(s) of Slurm;
-3. Compile the source code and then copy the compiled version (.so extension) from .libs folder to the plugin directory (by default `/usr/local/lib/slurm`);
+3. Compile the source code and then copy the compiled version (.so extension) from `.libs` folder to the plugin directory (by default `/usr/local/lib/slurm`);
 4. Set this new plugin in the Slurm configuration file (`slurm.conf`) by inserting the line `JobSubmitPlugins=job_submit/all_partitions`
 5. Define the partitions as required (based on the storage needs) in the Slurm configuration file (`slurm.conf`);
 6. Restart the control daemon (`slurmctld`) of Slurm.